xavierclements/aef-data-orchestration/README.md

 ```

 ## Integration with Analytics Engineering Framework
+Data orchestration plays a vital role in enabling efficient data access and analysis, making it critical for data lakes and data warehouses.

 While usable independently, this tool is optimized as a component within a comprehensive Analytics Engineering Framework comprising: